 Focus on self-care.
 Give yourself what you need.

-Manage this sensitivity and utilize it as a strength.
+Manage this sensitivity and harness it as a strength.